Norway–Russia border: Future

 There are suggestions about a new larger border checkpoint to be built on the Norwegian side, as the current station has insufficient capacity to handle increased traffic, and the ground is not sufficiently stable to allow an expansion at the current site.
 Individual Norwegian police executives have called for a common border checkpoint located directly on the border line.
 This would allow for a more cost-effective and less time-consuming operation.
 However, Norwegian and Russian legislation, as well as the Schengen Agreement, prohibit such an operation.
 The Parliament of Norway's Standing Committee on Foreign Affairs and Defence has taken initiative to introduce a 24-hour-a-day opening time at the crossing; this has been rejected by the local police district, who stated that nearly all trans-border traffic is persons and that there is hardly any demand for a night service.
 Estimates show that border traffic may increase to 400,000 crossings by the mid- to late 2010s.
 The demand for a larger station remains as of 2017.

 Since 1992, there have been proposals to connect the Russian railway network to Norway.
 Specifically this involves extending Norway's Kirkenes–Bjørnevatn Line to either Nikel or Zapolyarny, Russia, where it would connect to the Murmansk–Nikel Line.
 About 40 km of railway is missing to connect the two lines.
 The proposal calls to develop Kirkenes as a port for export of Russian products, as Murmansk Port is less suited and under-dimensioned.
 Major transshipment products include metals from Norilsk Nickel, steel from Arkhangelsk and crude oil.
 The Murmansk–Nikel Line was built in 1936, is 206 km long, is not electrified and is operated by the Russian Railways.
 As it is Russian gauge, the standard gauge Kirkenes–Bjørnevatn Line would be presumably undergo gauge conversion or receive dual gauge.
 A new railway would be able to transport 5 million tonnes of cargo per year.

 In 2003, the cost of the necessary 40 km of new railway was estimated at 1.4 billion Norwegian krone (NOK), while the cost of upgrading the existing Russian line was NOK 400 million.
 In 2007, Murmansk Oblast's governor, Yury Yevdokimov, rejected the plans for a connection to Russia, stating that his opinion was supported by President Vladimir Putin.
 Because Kirkenes is a better suited port than Murmansk, local authorities in Murmansk do not want to lose transshipment business to Norway.
 However, with the increased realism of a line to Rovaniemi, which would serve as an alternative route to Kirkenes from Russia, Russian authorities have since 2010 again supported a railway line between Kirkenes and Russia.

+Following the geopolitical shifts in Europe and the Russia-Ukraine war, the future will involve implementation of larger security measures, including NATO integration.
+Norway is planning to increase its military presence along the border while minimizing its cooperation with Russia.